SBA Rules On Bankruptcies

 FYI: A Chapter 11 business bankruptcy is harder to overcome, but again, depending on the circumstances and when it happened it is possible to get financing.
-There are many borrowers whose businesses were decimated during the Recession in 2008 or who suffered other catastophes in their personal or business lives that completely derailed their businesses and they ended up filing a BK.
+There are many borrowers whose businesses were decimated during the Recession in 2008 or who suffered other catastophes in their personal or business lives that completely derailed their businesses and they ended up filing a Chapter 11 BK.

 Many of these business owners have since recovered and have been able to get loans.

 SBA Loan for Real Estate After Bankruptcy

 Both the SBA 7a and the SBA 504 programs can be used to buy owner-occupied business property.
-Owner occupied means that your business will occupy 51% or 60% of the total square footage of the property depending on whether or not you are buying an existing building or doing ground up construction.
+Owner occupied means that your business will occupy 51% or 60% of the total square footage of the property depending on whether or not you are buying an existing building or doing ground up construction and both allow for borrowers with a previous bankruptcy to qualify.

 100% Financing for Real Estate

 In fact, if the bankruptcy is old enough you might be able to get excellent terms.
 In other words, rates and terms that are just as good as for someone who does not have a past BK.
-If the BK is more recent than you might end up paying a bit of premium in rate, but it is never a truly bad rate.
+If the BK is more recent than you might end up paying a bit of premium in rate, but it is rarely ever a truly bad rate.

 You can visit our main website for a lot more info re: buying a property with no down payment here: 100% commercial real estate financing.

 Business Loan After Bankruptcy

-They will want to see that you are fully recovered and stable with regard to cash flow/income, personal credit and net worth (although the bar is not high from a net worth perspective).
+They will want to see that you are fully recovered and stable with regard to cash flow/income, personal credit and net worth (although the bar is not high from a net worth perspective) in order to approve a business loan after bankrutpcy.

 Minimum Credit Score for SBA Loan